 Mission & History

-The Center for Instructional Innovation and Assessment (CIIA) is dedicated to the enhancement of teaching and learning on the campus of Western Washington University.
+The Center for Instructional Innovation and Assessment (CIIA) is dedicated to the enhancement of teaching and learning at Western Washington University.
 The Center promotes discussion and debate about teaching and learning, provides support to faculty in instructional innovation and course development, and helps nurture a culture of educational innovation and instructional excellence across disciplines.

-Crossing the boundaries of discipline and college, the CIIA works with the entire campus community to insure that the best instructional practices are promoted and supported.
-Working closely with Wilson Library, the colleges, departments, and the Office of the Provost, the CIIA provides leadership, resources, and assistance to Western’s most critical mission—teaching and learning.
+Crossing the boundaries of discipline and college, the CIIA works with the entire campus community to ensure that the best instructional practices are promoted and supported.
+Working closely with Wilson Library, the colleges, departments, Outreach and Continuing Education, and the Office of the Provost, the CIIA provides leadership, resources, and assistance to Western’s most critical mission—teaching and learning.